Building, cross-building, testing, distributing LLVM and Clang and friends

 Note this is written against LLVM HEAD at the time of writing (or at least, the last time the article was re-reviewed), and my intent is to fix it up as LLVM HEAD evolves.
 If working with an older release, you may encounter different problems to the one described here.

-Although the different cross-build and test run approach have different fidelity, typically it's helpful to have the ability to use multiple of these as when investigating an issue you might want to rule out something qemu-related.
+Although the different appraoches for cross-build and then executing tests have different fidelity, typically it's helpful to have the ability to use multiple of these as when investigating an issue you might want to rule out something qemu-related.

 All cross-build examples use RISC-V as an example, but there shouldn't be anything stopping you applying them to a different target.